 Sailing permits + taxes

-In Greece it's essential that we have all of the following details in advance: full name, date of birth, place of birth, nationality and passport number or ID card number for every member of your crew so that your boat papers can be prepared.
-You won't be able to sail without these papers, and failure to supply information in advance could delay your departure from the base.
+In Greece it is essential that we have all of the following details in advance: Full name, date of birth, place of birth, nationality and passport no. /ID card no for every member of your crew so that your boat papers can be prepared.
+You will not be able to sail without these papers, and failure to supply information in advance could delay your departure from the base.

 Moorings fees + taxes

-Greece does levy mooring fees in some harbours, and these are not included in the price of the charter.
-The charges are fairly minimal and are usually around GBP 5-15 per night.
-Marina prices are considerably higher, between GBP 25-45 per night depending on the size of your yacht.
+Greece does levy mooring fees in some harbors, and these are not included in the price of the charter.
+The charges are fairly minimal and are usually around £5 to £15 per night.
+Marina prices are considerably higher, between £25 to £45 per night depending on the size of your yacht.

 If you stop free of charge at a private jetty it is expected that you will eat at that taverna.